 What practitioner of magic does not desire to live out in the country with plenty of land to plant magical herbs and a forest nearby where we can go wildcrafting?
 Yet, I have the suspicion that many of us are city dwellers who often practice our magic indoors and have little or no land at our disposal.
 This does not mean we cannot connect with our Earth Mother in meaningful ways.

 The front yard of my house is the only place that gets enough sunlight to grow things besides ferns and other shade plants.
-It’s very small but I grow a number of decorative flowers because I love them and also plant a few magical herbs alongside of them.
-If you have no yard whatsoever, you can also plant many of these herbs in container gardens.
+It’s very small but I grow a number of medicinal herbs and bee friendly flowers.
+If you have no yard whatsoever, you can also plant many of these plants in container gardens.

 Yarrow is one of my favorites, no only because it has a long bloom season, it also dries easily and is one of my go-to plants for magic spells.
 Yarrow is also a perennial so it keeps coming back and multiplying year after year.
 I only harvest what I need and never gather more than 1/4 of the stems that germinate and grow.
 It’s amazing how much dried yarrow a few stems produces so harvest it cautiously.